rubrikinc/rubrik-extension-for-vcd/docs/quick-start.md

 * Export vApp
 * Credential Management

-### Using the extension as a Provider
+## Using the Extension

-The provider portal provides additional functionlity than the tenant can see.
+The provider portal provides additional functionality beyond what the tenant can see.
 Using this portal, you will need to login to Rubrik via the settings tab and using the `Configure Rubrik Credentials` form.

 ### Setting Up Tenant Permissions